marcio777/cadmus/src/en/Chapter-IV/Part III: Buttons.md

 ![Arrow Buttons](../../Images/Chapter-IV/Buttons/arrow_buttons.png)

 ## Calling another class
 Another thing you can do with a button is display another frame on screen when it is clicked.
-So, for example, if I wanted a red panel to appear whn I clicked a button, what should I do?
+So, for example, if I wanted a red panel to appear when I clicked a button, what should I do?
 Well, the first thing is to create the button and add an ActionListener, but that goes without saying.
 What you have to do beyond that is something like the following:

 ```java
 btn1.addActionListener(new ActionListener () {